-In a groundbreaking study featured in Molecular Psychiatry, a team of researchers hailing from Osaka University has utilized a of to uncover a fascinating revelation: a specific form of , administered in low doses, can ameliorate social impairments by rejuvenating functionality within the anterior insular cortex, a key brain region implicated in emotional regulation.
+In a groundbreaking study featured in Molecular Psychiatry, a team of researchers hailing from Osaka University has utilized a mouse model of depression to uncover a fascinating revelation: a specific form of ketamine, administered in low doses, can ameliorate social impairments by rejuvenating functionality within the anterior insular cortex, a key brain region implicated in emotional regulation.

 Employing a methodology enabling direct comparison of neuronal activation patterns across the entire brains of mice subjected to (S)-ketamine, (R)-ketamine, or saline (as a control) post-behavioral assessments, the team aimed to discern differential effects without predetermined biases.